The Trupanion blog

 Puppies are adorable and fun, but do you have everything you need to bring one home?
 Between all the playtime and cuddles, you’ll need to stock up on quite a few supplies to help your new furry family member thrive.
 Because they still have a lot of growing to do, puppies have some very specific needs.

-Need a little assistance knowing what to get your new puppy?
-From potty training tools to basic puppy care items, here’s a checklist that’ll help young Fido grow up happy and healthy.
+From potty training tools to basic puppy care items, here’s a checklist that’ll help your new pal grow up happy and healthy.
 Scroll down for a printable version below.

 It may seem a bit odd to start off your new puppy checklist with “commitment,” but it’s crucial to make sure you’re financially and emotionally prepared to care for a four-legged friend.
-Ask yourself if you’re willing to commit to your canine’s health and wellbeing, which will include regular veterinary visits, daily walks and playtime, and plenty of healthy food and safe toys.
-Keep in mind that this will extend throughout the dog’s entire life, which can be anywhere from 10 to 15 years on average.
+In order to maintain your canine’s health and wellbeing, you’ll need to commit to regular veterinary visits, daily walks and playtime, as well as plenty of healthy food and safe toys.
+This will extend throughout your dog’s life, which will be anywhere from 10 to 15 years on average.

 You may also want to look into home cleaning supplies that are specifically designed to tackle “accidents,” which are likely to happen upfront depending on when and where you get your pup.

-Puppies of all breeds tend to move quickly.
-So, you’ll want to get a collar, harness, and leash before you go to pick up your furry friend.
-Be sure to look for ones that are specifically listed for your new pup’s age and breed.
+Puppies of all breeds tend to move quickly, so stay prepped by getting a collar, harness, and leash before you go to pick up your furry friend.
+Be sure to look for ones that are specifically rated for your new pup’s age and breed.
 It should go without saying, but these items are new puppy checklist must-haves!